-A booster seat positions the vehicle’s safety belt properly on a child.
+What does the booster do?
+A booster positions the vehicle’s safety belt properly on a child.
 The booster makes sure that the lap belt rests on the child’s lap, over the strong hip bones – and nowhere near the soft belly.
-The booster also makes sure that the shoulder belt rests between the child’s shoulder and neck – so the child is comfortable and won’t put the belt behind her back or under her arm.
-When a child rides on a booster, he must use the vehicle’s shoulder AND lap belt across them.
-Boosters won’t work with lap-only belts.
+The booster also makes sure that the shoulder belt rests between the child’s shoulder and neck

 If you can answer “Yes” to ALL the statements below, your child is safe to use a booster:

 Young children under age 5 or 6 are safer in a 5-point harness car seat.
 Don’t rush to “graduate” your child to a booster seat.
 If your child still fits in his 5-point harness car seat, leave him there!

 The 5-point harness of a forward-facing car seat provides the best protection for pre-schoolers because it not only restricts movement, ensuring that toddlers are in the proper position should a crash occur, but also distributes the crash forces over a larger area of the body when compared to a safety belt and booster seat (two chest straps with the safety seat’s 5-point harness versus one chest strap with the safety belt.).
 While many booster seats say that they can be used for children weighing as little as 30 pounds, it is best to wait until the child is at least 40 pounds (and has met the other minimums stated above) before using a booster seat.